Gellybean/Mathfinder-Bot/README.md

 ### Pathbuilder
  - Using the exported PDF

-These files can be uploaded to update any created character.
-There are specific limitation when parsing some sheets.
+*NOTE* — There are specific limitation when parsing different sheets.
 For instance, not all bonus-types may be known for a given stat, and cannot be applied accurately, but the totals should remain correct.
 This can affect the proper calculation of stacking bonuses.
 I do my best!

 ## Command Reference